Struki84/exa/claude_search/claude_search.md

 We will use the object of this format to call the `exa_search` function we define.

 ### 3. Use Exa Search as Claude tool
-First we import and initialise the Anthropic and Exa libraries and load the stored API keys.
+First, we import and initialise the Anthropic and Exa libraries and load the stored API keys.

 ```python